bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 71°
+- 70°
-- Mostly Cloudy
+- Drizzle
-- 55% humidity
+- 54% humidity
-- 17 mph wind
+- 18 mph wind
-- 76% cloud cover
+- 83% cloud cover
 - 50 AQI 🟩
-- 0.09 inches of rain expected in the next 48 hours
+- 0.02 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>